-Mid-tropospheric columns of carbon dioxide (CO_2) are retrieved from simultaneous observations of the AIRS and AMSU instruments flying together onboard the Aqua satellite using a first version of the non-linear inference scheme used for processing IASI and AMSU data as described in Section 3.1.
-This inference scheme is based on Multi-Layer Perceptrons with 2 hidden layers.
-AIRS hyperspectral observations in the thermal infrared at 15 and 4.3 μ m, which are sensitive to both temperature and gas concentrations of CO_2 , are used in conjunction with microwave observations form the AMSU instruments, only sensitive to temperature, to decorrelate both signals.
+Mid-tropospheric columns of carbon dioxide (CO2) are retrieved from simultaneous observations of the AIRS and AMSU instruments flying together onboard the Aqua satellite using a first version of the non-linear inference scheme used for processing IASI and AMSU data as described in Section 3.1.
+This inference scheme is based on Multi-Layer Perceptron artificial neural networks with 2 hidden layers.
+AIRS hyperspectral observations in the thermal infrared at 15 and 4.3 μ m, which are sensitive to both temperature and gas concentrations of CO2, are used in conjunction with microwave observations form the AMSU instruments, only sensitive to temperature, to decorrelate both signals.